salesforce/anypoint-client-go/connected_app/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiAccountsApiConnectedApplicationsPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiConnectedApplicationsPostRequest struct via the builder pattern

 Name | Type | Description  | Notes